 Internal Monitoring (Initial concern)

-- Concern is raised for an individual child through termly pupil progress meetings with the SENDCO - 2.
-A period of information gathering and assessment takes place - 3.
-Strategies are planned and implemented - 4.
-This is reviewed with the SENDCO and class teacher - 5.
-At this stage, concerns are shared verbally with parents
+- Concern is raised for an individual child with the SENDCo by class teacher or parent - 2.
+A period of information gathering and assessment takes place.
+This can be in school or with the support of external specialists